Arushikha0408/nd00333-capstone/README.md

 To deploy the automl model, first thing is to register the model and then create an environment.
 We have a 'score.py' script that is provided for the inference configuration.
 In the inference configuration, I enabled application insights, that is, logging.
 So now I can deploy the automl model using Azure Container Instance as a WebService with parameters: workspace, aci service name, model, inference config and deployment configuration.

+**Jupyter notebook snippet of AutoML** - This image shows code snippet for deploying a model in AutoML.
 ![alt_text](https://github.com/Arushikha0408/nd00333-capstone/blob/master/deploy.PNG)

+**Deploying best model for AutoML - Running status** - This shows Running status of deployed AutoML model
 ![alt_text](https://github.com/Arushikha0408/nd00333-capstone/blob/master/deploy1.PNG)

+**Deploying best model for AutoML - Completed status** - This shows Completed status of deployed AutoML model
 ![alt_text](https://github.com/Arushikha0408/nd00333-capstone/blob/master/deploy2.PNG)

 After deployment was successful, a rest endpoint was generated, to query the endpoint with a sample input, I created an endpoint.py file that contained two sets of data for scoring, I copied the rest endpoint and added it to the 'endpoint.py' file as a scoring uri.